snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 * jpa-providers:
 	* eclipse-link: nullpointer on java.net.URL on loading persistence.xml
 		* eclipseLink loads the METAINF/persistence.xml through another classloader. the bean-jar file will be searched from META-INF/ parent directory
 		* use prefix '!' to define, that no environment-prefix will be added.
-E.g. '!mybeans.jar'. to enable text-input on jarfile property, change environments 'login.jarfile.fileselector' to false.
+E.g. '!mybeans.jar'. to enable text-input on jarfile property, change environments 'app.login.jarfile.fileselector' to false.
 		* persistable fields of type Date have to annotate a temporal type
 	* datanucleus: metamodel has to be statically generated and compiled before. this is done automatically on compiling the beans if the datanucleus libraries are present.
 	* openjpa: all jar-file names are invalid: